COMPANIES ARE REVAMPING HOW THEY SEGMENT THEIR SUPPLY CHAINS TO SERVE DIFFERENT COUNTRIES MORE PROFITABLY

 The supply chain serving the ‘elite’ market distributes premium products, which have many ‘nice to have’ features and carry premium price points.
 The higher margins and profitability on these products allow the company to provide a higher level of service to its customers.

 At the other end of the spectrum – the ‘generic’ Indian market segment – the manufacturer built a supply chain capable of effectively handling lower-price-point products consistently and efficiently.
 “We used the same warehouse for both price points – and were able to gain economies of scale simply by creating a value-adding capability via that warehouse.
-So we optimized our network but still served both spectrums of customers.”
+So we optimised our network but still served both spectrums of customers.”

 The bifurcated supply chain strategy paid off for the medical device-maker.
 “Our cost-to-serve was appropriately adjusted to each market segment.
 This allowed us to compete effectively, and profitably in both segments.”